Looking for a formal atmosphere and white linen tablecloths? Go elsewhere. Big fan of TripAdvisor? You should definitely go elsewhere…

 A small restaurant doing huge things, The Wilderness is an utter triumph and an essential ‘must visit’ dining experience for all true foodies.
 Book a table, wait in eager anticipation, then enter The Wilderness.
 We’re tipping them for a Michelin star this year.
 Watch this space!

-Now offering Independent Birmingham Membership Card holders 10% off the bill (Wednesday dinner, Thursday lunch and dinner, and Friday lunch), for more information, and to book, you can visit their website or follow them on Twitter, Facebook and Instagram
+Now offering Independent Birmingham Members: 10% off the bill (Wednesday dinner, Thursday lunch and dinner, and Friday lunch)